pagespeed-pro/async-iife/README.md

 [![Build Status](https://travis-ci.com/style-tools/async-iife.svg?branch=master)](https://travis-ci.com/style-tools/async-iife) [![Version](https://img.shields.io/github/release/style-tools/async-iife.svg)](https://github.com/style-tools/async-iife/releases) [![npm version](https://badge.fury.io/js/%40style.tools%2Fasync-iife.svg)](http://badge.fury.io/js/%40style.tools%2Fasync-iife)

-# IIFE generator
+# `$async` IIFE generator

 A Node.js IIFE generator for [@style.tools/async](https://github.com/style-tools/async).

-The generator is available online on [https://style.tools/iife/](https://style.tools/iife/)
+An online version of the generator is available on [https://style.tools/iife/](https://style.tools/iife/)

-#### Documentation is available on [docs.style.tools/async/iife-generator](https://docs.style.tools/async/iife-generator).
+Documentation is available on [docs.style.tools/async/iife-generator](https://docs.style.tools/async/iife-generator).

 ---

-IIFE ([Immediately-invoked Function Expressions](https://medium.com/@vvkchandra/essential-javascript-mastering-immediately-invoked-function-expressions-67791338ddc6)) is a coding pattern for loading a script.
-An IIFE can be used in the browser safely.

-The IIFE can be optmized using Google Closure Compiler with Advanced Optimizations for optimal compression.

-The Node.js module can be executed as a CLI program from the command-line.

 # Install

 ```bash
 npm install @style.tools/async-iife
 ```

+## IIFE

+IIFE ([Immediately-invoked Function Expressions](https://medium.com/@vvkchandra/essential-javascript-mastering-immediately-invoked-function-expressions-67791338ddc6)) is a coding pattern for loading a script.
+An IIFE can be used in the browser safely.

+The IIFE generator makes it easy to generate an IIFE with a selection of modules and optimal compression.
+The IIFE generator provides compression via Google Closure Compiler (GCC) with _Advanced mode_ for the best performance in all browsers.

+The IIFE generator can be executed as a CLI program from the command-line, as a Node.js module and as a browser script (see [https://style.tools/iife/](https://style.tools/iife/)).

 # Usage